 Residential care for adults with visual impairment

 St David’s House is our residential care home for young adults with a visual impairment.
 The three lodges offer up to 20 young adults a tailored care package and enrichment programme.
 It aims to support independence and develop skills for daily living.
 Importantly, it also helps people access leisure, social and vocational opportunities in the local community.
 St David’s House is at the main campus in Exeter.

-WESC Foundation’s Adult Day Services help and support young adults aged 19+ who are blind or visually impaired and have other complex needs.
+WESC Foundation’s Adult Day Services help and support adults aged 19+ who are blind or visually impaired and have other complex needs.

 There is a varied range of activities to aid social contact, and help people who are finding it difficult to live at home.
 As a result, we aim to give people the skills and support they need to live as independently as possible.
 Young adults access the daytime support services at a site on the edge of Exeter.

 Supported living accommodation

 We currently operate two houses on the Topsham Road next to (but still separate from) the main WESC Foundation campus.
 Consequently they allow people living there to easily access our services, but still enjoy their independence.
 In addition, further properties are situated within the community on a newly-built housing estate just a mile from WESC Foundation.